 Top 5 tips:

-How about what brand to turn to?
-Here are two ‘redhead friendly’ brands we recommend:
+3. How about what brand to turn to?
+Here are several ‘redhead friendly’ brands we recommend:

 Just for Men Beard and Mustache Dye: While they don’t have a ‘red’ shade, they do have a few different blonde (light to medium) shades that work great on redheads.